 Can Seasonal Allergies Cause Fever?

 While seasonal allergies cannot cause a fever by themselves, sometimes symptoms can be so severe they make you vulnerable to bacterial or viral infections.
 These infections can, and most often do, cause fever, in addition to a multitude of other unpleasant symptoms.
 This is why it’s so important to get treated for seasonal allergy symptoms online if your primary care physician can’t see you in a timely manner.
 Left to fester, your allergies can wreak havoc on your health.
-If you don’t have access to your primary care physician, a visit with our online doctors is the best way to learn about seasonal allergies treatments and prevent future complications.
+If you don’t have access to your primary care physician, a visit with our online doctors is the best way to learn about seasonal allergy treatments and prevent future complications.

 Can Seasonal Allergies Cause Hives?

 The short answer is yes.
 Most often, hives are caused by ingestion of an allergen, rather than environmental factors, but hives can result from seasonal allergies nonetheless.
 Likewise, seasonal allergy hives are also often mistaken for allergy-triggered eczema.
 While the conditions are similar, eczema is not always due to an allergic reaction.
 That said, an allergic reaction can certainly cause existing eczema to flare up.
-If this describes your situation, MD Proactive can help you understand your options for seasonal allergies treatment and prescriptions.
+If this describes your situation, MD Proactive can help you understand your options for seasonal allergy treatment and prescriptions.

 How Long Do Seasonal Allergies Last?